The 3 ways that living abroad changes you… forever

 If you fancy learning a bit more about being a TEFL teacher and living and working abroad, have a look at my blog, profefiona.com.

 P.S.
 Note from Daniel: I especially like point 3.
+We’re all capable of more than we think.
 I probably would have been pumping gas or selling plasma to make ends meet back home, but instead I came to Spain and became a best-selling author and pro blogger.
 Lots of unexpected things happened as a result of moving here.
-Because living abroad changes you – in many ways.
+Because living abroad changes you – in many unexpected ways.
 How has it changed you?
 Hit me up, right here in the comments.